Today I’d like to share my recipe for vegan barley chili with beans.

 My Three Bean Barley Chili is perfectly hearty, filling, smoky, spicy, but never so heavy that you have to take a nap after having a couple bowls.
 Hooray to the power of plants!

-Vegan Three Bean Chili with Barley
+Vegan Barley Chili with Beans

 Ingredients